remodlai/Flowise/packages/server/src/migrations/multi-tenant/custom_access_hooks/custom_access_hooks_changelog.md

 - Created a view and triggers to map between the new `user_custom_roles`/`custom_roles` tables and the expected `user_roles` structure
 - This ensures existing code continues to work while the application is updated to use the new schema

+### v5 - Enhanced Superadmin Detection
+- Enhanced superadmin detection to ensure platform admins are properly identified
+- Added explicit check for 'superadmin' role in user metadata
+- Improved handling of base_role assignment for superadmins
+- Ensured superadmins are always marked as platform_admin in user_role
+- Added direct update to auth.users table to ensure UI reflects correct role
+- Fixed issue where superadmins might not have access to global context

 ## v1_custom_access_token_hook.sql - [Date: YYYY-MM-DD]
 - Initial versioned implementation of the custom_access_token_hook
 - Based on the original working version